Day Center Services

 Core Services

-Day Center services are close at 12 pm on the 3rd Wednesday of each month for staff meetings, and twice annually for staff retreats.
+- Day Center services close at 12 pm on the 3rd Wednesday of each month for staff meetings, and close all day twice annually for staff retreats.

 Showers: soap, shampoo, towels, and other items are provided